 Grýla - the mother of the Icelandic Yule Lads

 The owners, Benedikt and Ragnheiður, opened Jólahúsið, The Christmas House, back in 1996.
 It is on two floors and sells everything imaginable related to Christmas.

 Downstairs you will find a cave with Grýla inside, but Grýla is a cannibal troll much feared by us Icelanders.

 You cannot see her that well but I put my camera inside her cave and got a bit startled when I looked at her photo ;) She is the mother of the Icelandic Yule Lads and eats children who behave badly.

-The owner of the Christmas House tells children, who ask him why he is celebrating Christmas in summer time, that he is making sure that Christmas will not get lost :)
+The owner of the Christmas House, Benedikt, tells children, who ask him why he is celebrating Christmas in the summertime, that he is making sure that Christmas will not get lost :)

 I know that people visit the Christmas House only to have a look inside while travelling in this area, but then always end up buying something - one just cannot resist it - it is like a fairy-tale world in there.

 You can find Christmas stuff from all over the world (17 countries), but also a lot of Icelandic Christmas handicrafts.
 And if you wonder what the lovely smell is upstairs, then it is smoked lamb "hangikjöt", which sometimes hangs by the fireplace, called Húskarlahangikjöt :)